KhushalGupta/123-Essential-JavaScript-Interview-Questions/README.md

 `bind` method is available to all the function similar to call and apply method which take argument value of `this`.

+## Question 51.
+What is event bubbling and how is it different to event capturing?
+Both event capturing and bubbling are both part of a process called 'event propagation', where browsers respond to events happening on the page.
+Older browsers used to do one or the other, but nowadays they all do both.

+The first phase – the capturing phase – occurs as soon as an event happens.
+It starts at the topmost level, which is either 'document' or 'window' depending on the event.
+From there it goes through <html> and whatever lives inside it until it reaches the element the event occurred within.

+The second phase – the bubbling phase – then happens.
+It repeats the process but in reverse, beginning with the element the event was triggered by and 'bubbling' to the topmost <html> element.
+When adding event listeners, this is the default.

 # Coding Questions